zhiming99/rpc-frmwrk/logs.md

 ---
+[`Sat Dec 03 2022 10:01:20 AM Beijing`]
+1. There is another bug emerging in the rpcrouter.
+I will fix it in the next two days.

 [`Mon Nov 29 2022 12:40:20 PM Beijing`]
 1. fixed two old bugs in the stream creation process.
 2. Now let's continue adding `gmssl` to `rpc-frmwrk`.